 As adorable as your chubby little cat may seem, a cat's health can suffer if they hold on to extra weight for too long.
 This is why you must know how to help your feline friend lose weight and maintain a healthy weight.
 After you’ve seen your vet to express your concerns about your cat's weight, the vet may make one of several treatment plan choices.

 A Diet to Maintain Weight or Lose Weight

 A normal cat weight is approximately 10 pounds, so if your pet's weight is a lot higher than this, you should see your vet for a checkup.
 After your vet determines which directions your cat’s weight needs to go in, they will choose the right diet plan to suit these needs.
 The first and most simple solution might just be to change the portion sizes that you are feeding your cat.
 Smaller portions at mealtimes might just do the trick to help your cat begin to lose weight.
-Another step towards weight loss could also be to remove their auto-feeder if you’ve been using one.
+Another step towards weight loss could also be to remove their auto-feeder or a timed pet feeder if you’ve been using one.
 The continuous supply of food may be doing more harm than good over time.

 You can also ask your vet for a cat feeding guide by weight.
 Maintenance diets are great once your cat has reached their ideal cat weight, but until then, a diet geared towards weight loss is your best bet.
 A weight-loss diet will include everything that your cat needs to ensure a healthy, well-balanced diet.
 Be sure to also look into the best cat food for weight loss.

 What Kinds of Food Should My Cat Eat to Lose Weight?

 There are certain micro and macronutrients that vets feel are most important to include in a diet that is aimed at helping your cat lose weight.
 Those nutrients include protein, fiber, and moderate to low carbs and fat content.
 These guidelines are very similar to the kind of diet we might go by when trying to lose weight also.